How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 • Sugar and sweetened snacks: Sugar easily ferments in the gut, can contribute to candida overgrowth and promotes inflammation.

-• Most dairy products: These include flavored yogurts with sugar and artificial ingredients, but also other kinds since modern-day manufacturing processes can remove important enzymes in dairy.
+• Most dairy products: These include flavored yogurts with sugar and artificial ingredients, along with other kinds since modern-day manufacturing processes can remove important enzymes in dairy.

 • Refined grains and grain products: Gluten is difficult to digest for many people, and so are corn, oats and other grains in some cases.